-&lt;sup>24Ibid., 975.
-This position seems to be more specific than what the author had written in his earlier commentary on Revelation (see The Revelation of Jesus Christ [Chicago: Moody Press, 1966], 270-71).
-Walvoord's position should be contrasted with that of Dr. Lewis S. Chafer, the founder and first president of Dallas Seminary.
-Chafer (Systematic Theology, 8 vols., vol. 7: Doctrinal Summarization [Dallas, TX: Dallas Seminary Press, 1948], 61) distinguished the wedding supper of Rev 19:7-9 (before the Second Coming) from the marriage feast that occurs after the Second Coming (the latter pictured in Mt 25:10).
-His argument, based on a difference of terms (τοὺς γάμους in Mt 25:10 vs. το δεῖπνον τοῦ γάμου in Rev 19:9), is not sustainable, since the term in Matthew for "feast" (Gk $\gamma \alpha \mu \rho s$ ) is also used in Rev 19:7.
-Chafer tried to support his point further, by arguing that the virgins in Mt 25:1 go out to meet the Bridegroom and the Bride.
-For this he relied upon a text critical reading which included both terms (found in mss D, $\theta$ , and the Vulgate).
-Yet his point is hardly convincing, since the reading having only "Bridegroom" is found not only in mss 8, B, C and 33, but in the Byzantine majority mss as well.
-In a final attempt to prove that the wedding supper (= judgment seat of Christ) will occur before the Second Coming, Chafer appealed to Lk 12:36: "Be like men who are waiting for their master when he returns from the wedding feast."
-Chafer taught that this could only apply to Israel who, after the pretribulational rapture of the church, would be waiting for Christ to return from the wedding feast (Sys.
-Theol., 7:61).
-I would point out two things in response: (1) this is a parable whose primary intention is to teach readiness (note Lk 12:40!), not to give an exact chronology of end-time events; and (2) Mt 25:10 (also a parable) puts the wedding feast (same term as in Luke) after the return.
+To appreciate this, we need to understand something about Jewish marriage procedure.
+The Jewish concept of marriage took place in several stages, with a distinction being made between betrothal and marriage.
+From the moment of her betrothal a woman was treated as if she were actually married.
+However, the actual only "Bridegroom" is found not only in mss $\aleph$ , B, C, and 33, but in the Byzantine majority mss as well.
+In a final attempt to prove that the wedding supper (= judgment seat of Christ) will occur before the second coming.
+Chafer appealed to Luke 12:36: "Be like men who are waiting for their master when he returns from the wedding feast."
+Chafer taught that this could only apply to Israel who, after the pretribulational rapture of the church, would be waiting for Christ to return from the wedding feast (Systematic Theology, 7:61).
+I would point out two things in response: (1) this is a parable whose primary intention is to teach readiness (note Luke 12:40!), not to give an exact chronology of end-time events; and (2) Matt 25:10 (also a parable) puts the wedding feast (same term as in Luke) after the return.